postsharp/Metalama.Documentation/content/conceptual/aspects/advising/introducing-members.md

 ### Step 2.
 Invoke IAdviceFactory.Introduce*

-In your implementation of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, call one of the following methods and store the return value in a variable.
+In your implementation of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, call one of the following methods and store the return value in a variable:

-- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceMethod*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IMethodBuilder>;
+- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceMethod*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IMethodBuilder>

-- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceProperty*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IPropertyBuilder>;
+- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceProperty*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IPropertyBuilder>

-- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceEvent*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IEventBuilder>;
+- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceEvent*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IEventBuilder>

-- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceField*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IFieldBuilder>.
+- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceField*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IFieldBuilder>

-A call to one of these methods creates by default a member that has the same characteristics as the template (name, signature, ...), taking into account the properties of the <xref:Metalama.Framework.Aspects.TemplateAttribute?text=[Template]> custom attribute.
+A call to one of these methods creates a member by default that has the same characteristics as the template (name, signature, etc.), taking into account the properties of the <xref:Metalama.Framework.Aspects.TemplateAttribute?text=[Template]> custom attribute.

-To modify the name and signature of the introduced declaration, use the `buildMethod`, `buildProperty`, `buildEvent` or `buildField` parameter of the `Introduce*` method.
+To modify the name and signature of the introduced declaration, use the `buildMethod`, `buildProperty`, `buildEvent`, or `buildField` parameter of the `Introduce*` method.

 ### Example: Update method